Skip to content

 by Hunter James

-Nowadays, way too many of society’s “victims” are mere poseurs.
+Nowadays, way too many of society’s “victims” are more poseurs.
 Not Ralph W. Johnson, who was at once victim and beneficiary of possibly the most eccentric practice ever to take root in the Jim Crow era.
 What a curious tale!
-For Ralph Johnson was a black man who spent his entire adult life as proprietor of a whites-only barbershop.
-This is not to say that his was a unique situation, but what is exceptional is his ability to tell a riveting story doubtless familiar to many another black barber who either owned or worked in an establishment that catered only to the white trade.
+For Ralph Johnson was a Black man who spent his entire adult life as a proprietor of a whites-only barbershop.
+This is not to say that his was a unique situation, but what is exceptional is his ability to tell a riveting story doubtless familiar to many another Black barber who either owned or worked in an establishment that catered only to the white trade.